Themes in Godot 3

 If you already created a GUI element (for example a button) in the past, then you probably know, that you can give that button a unique look.
 You can give the button custom colors, a custom font, etc. so that it fits the style of your game.
 But if you make a new button, you have to assign all those custom things to that button again.
 This can quickly become a lot of work, especially to make sure all buttons look the same.

 This is where Godot Themes come in very handy.
 Because you can create a theme, in this theme you can define how a button should look, and then apply that theme to any button.
-Voila, now that button will look as you defined it in the theme.
+Voilà, now that button will look as you defined it in the theme.
 And the best thing: if you later decide, that you want your button to look different, just change the theme and that is it.
 Also, of course, themes don’t just work with buttons, but with just about every GUI element in Godot.

 How to create Themes in Godot 3

-Let’s have a look at how to create such a theme.
+Let’s take a look at how to create such a theme.
 First, create any GUI element, for example, a button.
 In the Inspector you will find Theme and there you can create a New Theme (Check out the screenshot).

 Create a New Theme - Themes in Godot 3